-At Mosspits Lane Primary School, we use the DfE's programme of study for English (2014) to underpin our teaching of Writing across KS1 and 2.
+At Mosspits Lane Primary School, we use the following programmes to deliver the DfE's programme of study for English (2014) to underpin our teaching of Writing across KS1 and 2.

 The programmes of study for writing at key stages 1 and 2 are constructed similarly to those for reading:

 It is essential that teaching develops pupils’ competence in these 2 dimensions.